 JG- Breast Enlargement Patient

 Breast enlargement or breast augmentation is the most commonly requested type of breast plastic surgery in the UK.
 In fact, it is the commonly requested type of plastic surgery full stop!
-Jonathan Staiano has performed countless breast enlargement procedures producing countless satisfied patients.
+Jonathan Staiano is a member of the Advisory Board for GC Aesthetics who are a major manufacturer of breast implants and he is frequently asked to give opinions in the local and national press.

 As a specialist in cosmetic breast surgery, Jonathan has